Soham-3004/2D-3D-Action-Adventure-Platformer-in-UE5/README.md

 A 3D action platformer built in **Unreal Engine 5.4**, using 2D sprites in a stylized pirate world.
 You play as a fearless pig pirate battling through hordes of shark pirates.

+Looking back at this project through the lens of a Full-Stack AI Engineer, the 'Pig Pirate' was a foundational exercise in Multi-Agent Orchestration.
+Beyond the mechanics, I utilized Behavior Trees and Blackboards to architect autonomous enemy AI, establishing a rigorous understanding of state-driven decision-making that I now apply to Agentic AI workflows.
+By leveraging Class Inheritance for power-up modules and optimizing the Paper2D plugin for hybrid rendering performance, I focused on building a scalable system where logic and visual performance are tightly coupled—a core principle I carry into my current work with CUDA optimization and decentralized AI frameworks.

+Engine & Features
+Built with Unreal Engine 5.4
+Hybrid 3D world using 2D flipbook sprites
+Custom character controller with platforming mechanics Power-ups

+Check out gameplay video:https://lnkd.in/gPUTT74E
 ---

 ## 🎮 Gameplay